Friday March 9, 2018

 For example, it’s been shown that CBD can ease drug addiction from opioids, cocaine, psychostimulants, tobacco, and, yes, even cannabis.
 The WHO is cautious in this sense, and strongly suggests that more research is needed into its anti-addiction properties.

 Not only does it help with addiction, CBD has also been shown to provide relief for inflammation, asthma and psychosis.
-Most importantly, CBD has shown efficacy in stimulating apoptosis in tumoral cells (effectively killing them) as well as acting as an analgesic for many different ailments and pain.
+Most importantly, CBD has shown efficacy in stimulating apoptosis in tumor cells (effectively killing them) as well as acting as an analgesic for many different ailments and pain.

 What can Future Research Show Us About CBD?